 Over to recipe, it’s the fag end of strawberries here and I have indulged in some cooking like strawberry jam and strawberry kulfi, recipes for both of which I will share here.

-I adapted the recipe of no-pectin, no preservative jam from here, cause I trusted Priyanka of creating a simple and doable recipe.
 If you are looking for store bought firmness, then no-pectin recipe is not for you, but like me if you want lesser preservatives in your food, then you have come to the right place.